-BUSTING THE TOP 10 IR NUCLEAR MYTHS
+Nuclear Myths BUSTING THE TOP 10 IR NUCLEAR MYTHS

-The 2021 Integrated Review of Security, Defence, Development and Foreign Policy confirms the UK’s commitment to maintaining a minimum credible nuclear deterrent – and a long-term goal of a world without nuclear weapons.
+The 2021 Integrated Review of Security, Defence, Development and Foreign Policy [Link to CO IR doc] confirms the UK’s commitment to maintaining a minimum credible nuclear deterrent – and a long-term goal of a world without nuclear weapons.

-The Integrated Review has generated some 'myths' about the nuclear deterrent and this blog will try to 'bust' them.
+The Integrated Review [link to Defence in a Competitive age doc] has generated some 'myths' about the nuclear deterrent and this document provides answers to some of the most commonly asked questions.

 Myth 1: Is it true that the UK's increase in the stockpile ceiling is illegal?

-No. Our actions are fully consistent with our international legal obligations, including those under Article VI of the Treaty on the Non-Proliferation of Nuclear Weapons 1968 (NPT).
+No. Our[who is ‘our’ referring to MOD or DNO?] actions are fully consistent with our international legal obligations, including those under Article VI of the Treaty on the Non-Proliferation of Nuclear Weapons 1968 (NPT) [can we link here?].

 Myth 2: Is it true that the UK would now consider using nuclear weapons in response to cyber-attacks and this is why you've increased your stockpile ceiling?